ahmadalfy/frontend-notes/css/multi-directional-layouts.md

 ![](../images/css/logical-properties-values-flipped.png)

 When we talk about top, do we mean the top as in the top part or the part to the right?
 It become confusing how we identify the four directions.
-Let's look at them from a different prespective, in a normal writing conditions, the vertical axis will have the suffix `-block` and the horizontal axis will have the suffix `inline` both followed by `start` or `end`.
+Let's look at them from a different perspective, in a normal writing conditions, the vertical axis will have the suffix `-block` and the horizontal axis will have the suffix `inline` both followed by `start` or `end`.
 Like the following:

 ![image](../images/css/logical-properties-values-detailed.png)